Here comes Peter Cottontail,

 I believe the reason why there are so many connections is because these ancient celebrations were so much a part of the cultures they came from that Christians had to join the party.
 Therefore, they set their own story of resurrection and new life at the same time as these other spring celebrations.
 It only makes sense and is the pattern of the early Church as they wrestled with Pagan culture and traditions.
 I like to think that Christians “borrowed” instead of “stole” these rituals because they were rich with meaning and easily fit the theology of the Christian church with a few little tweaks.

-Here’s another that counters much of what I’ve written here.
+Here’s an article that counters much of what I’ve written here.
 It’s hard to know who to believe which means more academic research needs to be done on this subject.
 Here’s the link from the Association of Polytheist Traditions: http://www.manygods.org.uk/articles/essays/Eostre.shtml